Shamina Singh

 Executive Vice President, Sustainability

-Shamina is a lifelong learner who has studied at Harvard, Yale, Stanford and the Indian School of Business.
 She earned a Bachelor of Science from Old Dominion University and a Master of Public Affairs from the Lyndon B. Johnson School of Public Affairs at the University of Texas, Austin.
-She received the alumni of distinction award from both institutions.
-Shamina is also a Henry Crown Fellow with The Aspen Institute.
+She received the alumni of distinction award from both institutions and is currently a contributor to MIT Sloan Management Review on the topic of Responsible AI.